chucktilbury/Simple.20201020/notes.md

 * Values for numbers are converted in the scanner.
 * Symbols are stored in the symbol table in the scanner and a pointer is placed in the union.

+* tables for the left/right permutations.
+table with the left types has indexes to the right side.